-Having the right gear can make or break a camping trip, but the good news is there’s no reason to go broke gearing up for your trip.
+Having the right gear can make or break any camping trip.
+The good news is there’s no reason to go broke gearing up for your trip.
 If you don’t own gear you can always rent a tent, stove and other items from REI or your local outdoor store.
-If you have friends who like to camp ask if you can borrow their gear, most outdoorsy folks are happy to lend out in the name of helping a fellow camper.
+If you have friends who like to camp ask if you can borrow their gear.
+Most outdoorsy folks are happy to lend out in the name of helping a fellow camper.
 Here’s what to do before you leave.

 Test your Equipment: It’s always a good idea to open up new or borrowed gear and do a test run.
 A couple days before you head out practice putting up your tent.
-This will help you in two ways; it will jog your memory and let you review the instructions and it could alert you to holes, bent poles or other problems with your tent including bent poles or missing pieces.
+This will help you in two ways.
+First, it will jog your memory so you will remember how your tent goes together.
+Second, it’s a great time to figure out any problems with your tent including bent poles or missing pieces.

 Extra Protection: It’s a good idea to bring a footprint for your tent or a tarp.
-Either one will do, both will give you an added layer of protection against cold and wet should you encounter rain on your trip.
+Both will give you an added layer of protection against cold and wet should you encounter rain on your trip.
 In addition you can also use a tarp as a windscreen if you find your campsite is a little too exposed.